Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence

 For a more nuanced comparison, we employ the Wasserstein distance of the probability density functions of the drag coefficient $C_D$.
-The Wasserstein distance is a metric to compare the similarity between PDFs and has previously been employed for a similar purpose (impact of rounding and floating-point precision) in \cite{paxton2022climate} for climate models where the similarity of the statistical description of the system is under consideration.
+The Wasserstein distance is a metric to compare the similarity between PDFs and has previously been employed for a similar purpose (impact of rounding and floating-point precision) in \cite{paxton2022climate} for climate models, where the similarity of the statistical description of the system is under consideration.

 By comparing the Wasserstein distance between the drag coefficient $C_D$ for the different cases, the impact of averaging times is further amplified.
-We show the distance between the probability distributions of $C_D$ among the different runs in Figure \ref{fig:wasserstein}.
-In this plot, the variability for the runs which were only carried out for 100 time units are clearly evident.
+We show the distance between the probability distributions of $C_D$ among the different simulations in Figure \ref{fig:wasserstein}.
+In this plot, the variability for the simulations that were only carried out for 100 time units is clearly evident.
 For Neko, it is only for the longer averaging times that FP32 and FP64 consistently have a smaller Wasserstein distance than the poorer averaged results.
-While the convective FP32 might appear to differ, by comparing the longer FP64 run with exactly the same setup but averaged for a shorter time, we also see a large difference that is aligned with the low-frequency oscillations that are also described in \cite{lehmkuhl2013low}.
+While the convective FP32 might appear to differ, by comparing the longer FP64 simulation with exactly the same setup but averaged for a shorter time, we also observe a large difference that aligns with the low-frequency oscillations described in \cite{lehmkuhl2013low}.